 Again, you’re dealing with a middleman.
 Should you ever need to file a claim, it’s likely to get complicated as you’re dealing with two separate companies to get the repairs completed and paid for.

 Finally, avoid selecting a warranty company that isn’t backed by an insurer.
 Unfortunately, there are countless cases throughout the country of car warranty companies that go out of business, leaving their customers out of their premium and with no remaining coverage on their vehicles.

-When your car warranty is backed by an insurance company, on the other hand, you have a way to make sure your claims are paid.
+When your car warranty is backed by a car insurance company, on the other hand, you have a way to make sure your claims are paid.
 Plus, insurance companies are regulated by the Federal Trade Commission.